Olympiacos' El Arabi reacts to victory over Arsenal | Goal.com

 Youssef El Arabi has taken to social media to express his feelings over Olympiacos' Europa League round of 32 victory over Arsenal via away goals.

-The Gunners had claimed a 1-0 win in the first leg in Piraeus, but the Greek outfit forced extra-time here thanks to Senegal centre-back Pape Abou Cisse.
+The Gunners had claimed a 1-0 win in the first leg in Piraeus, but the Greek outfit forced extra-time here thanks to Senegal centre-back Pape Abou Cisse's goal.

 Just when Pierre-Emerick Aubameyang's 113th minute strike seemed to send the Gunners through 2-1 on aggregate, El Arabi popped up with the winner for Olympiacos.